 What is a fair and decent wage?

-The question of what is a ‘fair’ wage when hiring from abroad is a difficult one to answer and is the cause of much-heated debate whenever I post about this subject.
+The question of what is a ‘fair’ wage when hiring Virtual assistants from abroad is a difficult one to answer and is the cause of much-heated debate whenever I post about this subject.

 After reading Tim Ferriss’s book, ‘The 4 Hour Work Week’, I got the idea to look further afield to countries where the cost of living is much lower and therefore, the expected pay rates were less.

-After a bit of trial and error, I found a great VA based in the Philippines.
+After a bit of trial and error, I found a great Virtual Assistants based in the Philippines.